Skip to main content

 Naomi Bebo, Beaded Mask, 2015, seed beads, deer hide, ermine and ribbons on Iraqi gas mask, lent by the Tweed Museum, photo by David Young-Wolff

-Trinity: Reflections on the Bomb is curated by Joseph Traugott.
+Trinity: Reflections on the Bomb was curated by Joseph Traugott.
 Traugott retired as curator of twentieth-century art from the New Mexico Museum of Art in Santa Fe.
 His publications include New Mexico Art: How the West Is One, New Mexico Art through Time: Prehistory to the Present, and Visualizing Albuquerque: Art of Central New Mexico.

 This exhibition was organized by the Albuquerque Museum, a division of the Cultural Services Department, City of Albuquerque.
 Curated by guest curator Joseph Traugott.
 Special thanks to the City of Albuquerque's Department of Technology & Innovation.